DrHenchman/uhc-pack/README.md

 * 1.15.x
 * 1.16.x

 Earlier versions are not compatible due to the use of new command in the datapack.
+More recent versions (including snapshots) may be compatible but are not actively tested.

 The datapack has also officially supported on the following server variants: